Chowk poorana: Ortta/kandholi

-A similar form of folk art is noted by Dr Kang (2019) who states that engraving drawings onto walls was popular when mud houses were common in Punjab.
+A similar form of folk art is noted by Kang (2019) who states that engraving drawings onto walls was popular when mud houses were common in Punjab.
 Even after the construction of brick houses, the cooking area in the courtyard was enclosed by a mud wall called an 'Ortta' in Punjabi where women continued to parge motifs on the wall.
 However, having an Ortta has also declined which has affected the practice of traditional drawing.
 Kohli (1983) assigns the art of "parge decoration, in mud, wrought on the walls of houses" to women.
 Yellow clay was sometimes used as a base upon which motifs were parged.

 An Ortta is also called kandholi (wall) in Punjabi where women would paint drawings.
 According to Mitawa (2004), the wall would be plastered with coloured clay and then drawn upon using white clay to draw flowers, peacocks and birds.
 Kehal (2006) notes that shrubs, borders and children's pictures are also drawn on the walls.